 This type of registration can be bypassed if the driver is operating exclusively in a commercial zone or otherwise exempt.

-Types of Commercial Passenger Transportation Insurance
+Exploring Types of Transportation Business Insurance

 Depending on the nature of your passenger transportation business, there are different types of commercial insurance available to you.
 Keep in mind, there are many specific types of insurance and it can quickly get confusing, so talk with a transportation insurance company if you have questions or are unsure of where your business falls.